 Laura Besançon & YUNIS

 During their residency, the artists will explore traditional Egyptian mythologies, rituals and material culture - particularly the use of archaic, anthropomorphic dolls as praxis during rituals.
-The research will be appropriated for a new contemporary context, and will take the form of a performative, participatory and public installation.

 Lara Lepionka (USA)